humu/heapprof/README.md

 Some known future features that we'll probably want:

-* Replace the "top N stack traces" feature of HeapHistory with something more informative.
-* Provide additional file formats of output to work with other kinds of visualization, especially graph visualizations similar to those created by pprof.
+* Provide additional file formats of output to work with other kinds of visualization.
 * Provide a nicer user flow for analyzing data.
 * Measure and tune system performance.
 * Make the process of picking sampling rates less manual.